2metres/health-role-descriptions/_roles/content-designer.md

 - conduct content reviews and content audits of existing services
 - conduct quality spot checks and provide feedback for other content designers
 - adhere to and contribute to our Content Guide
-- share your experience and knowledge with the content design community within the DTA and the APS more widely through good communication, participation in events, guilds and blog posts
 - Minimum 5 years experience required.